dmalorny/project-euler/Sources/ProjectEuler/Documentation.docc/Problems051-075.md

 ### Singular Integer Right Triangles

-It turns out that $$12 cm$$ is the smallest length of wire that can be bent to form an integer sided right angle triangle in exactly one way, but there are many more examples.
+It turns out that $12 cm$ is the smallest length of wire that can be bent to form an integer sided right angle triangle in exactly one way, but there are many more examples.

 $$
 12 cm: (3,4,5) \\